atlassian-labs/compass-examples/apps/sample-dataprovider-app-statuspage/README.md

 # Compass Metrics and Events Statuspage Example (Custom UI)

-This project demonstrates how the webtrigger, compass:adminPage, and compass:dataProvider modules for Forge can work together to ingest metrics and events from an external source (Statuspage) to Compass.
+This project demonstrates how the webtrigger, compass:adminPage, and compass:dataProvider [modules for Forge](https://developer.atlassian.com/platform/forge/manifest-reference/modules/index-compass/) can work together to ingest metrics and events from an external source (Statuspage) to Compass.
+It can be used as a companion to the [“Create a data provider app for events and metrics” tutorial](https://developer.atlassian.com/cloud/compass/integrations/create-a-data-provider-app/).
+This sample shows you how to build on the tutorial by making real API calls to a third party service, [Atlassian Statuspage](https://www.atlassian.com/software/statuspage).

 ## Getting Started